cbedio/OpenScout/Demonstrations/README.md

 # Demonstrations

-This folder contains a range of demonstration videos of the AgriScout to showcase its versatility, Lazy Susan mechanism, speed and agility as well as general movement capabilities.
+This folder contains a range of demonstration videos of the OpenScout to showcase its versatility, Lazy Susan mechanism, speed and agility as well as general movement capabilities.

 ## OpenScout traversing rough ground with 40 mm peaks and troughs